darkconsole/avorion-event-balance/README.md

 SERVER ADMINS: I highly suggest you consume the PDF in the docs directory to understand the best way to tweak the values for your server.

+INSTALLATION: You can either install this mod manually by copying the files in or, if you already have some mods editing these files, you can use the patches to try and and fuzz them in magically.
+If your server is HEAVILY modded you may need to manually mod it.
+There are sections in this readme for this.

+# How It Works

 ## Part I: Simulate space being vast...

 By default player events tick roughly every 7 minutes and sector based pirate